 Who do you connect to as a marketeer?
 Someone from HR or a fellow marketeer?
 Apply this also in your account approach by linking individuals from your own organisation based on function, role or specific knowledge to those within your target accounts.

 For example, consider inviting individuals to a webinar or knowledge session conducted by peers.
 Make sure your request is genuine and that it connects to the questions and challenges of the people invited.
-Good understanding of the target account is important here.
+A good understanding of the target account is important here.

 Be clear and focused in your language